soorajprakash/Custom_MetaSoundNodes_SRJ/docs/README.md

     }
 ```

+Although we're working on individual samples, we have to work on them in chunks.
 The `Execute` function processes an audio buffer/block of samples.
 The block is broken down into "frames" -- each of which represents a sample point when information is read from each of the input buffers/inlets[^1].

-So within our loop of the `Execute` function, we need to loop through each of these frames, checking the trigger signal against the threshold, and writing the corresponding entry in the output buffer accordingly.
+Within our loop of the `Execute` function, we need to loop through each of these frames: checking the trigger signal against the threshold, and writing the corresponding entry in the output buffer accordingly.
 `SignalData` and `TriggerData` point to arrays of floats, as returned by `FAudioBufferReadRef`.

 #### Misc Notes
 I'm attempting to follow [Epic's coding standards](https://dev.epicgames.com/documentation/en-us/unreal-engine/epic-cplusplus-coding-standard-for-unreal-engine?application_version=5.4) to the best of my understanding, for example:
 - PascalCase
-- prefixing type names e.g. `F` for structs containing floats
+- prefixing type names e.g. `F` to indicate class definitions for structs containing floats
 - header files start with `#pragma once`

 ### Bonus: Pure Data Implementation